Sylvia (singer)

 Sylvia Jane Kirby (born December 9, 1956), known professionally as Sylvia, is an American singer, songwriter and life coach.
 In the 1980s decade, she had 11 US top ten country chart songs, including "Nobody" (1982), which crossed over onto the pop charts around the world.

 She was signed to RCA Records in 1979 and began working with producer Tom Collins, who produced her 1981 debut album, Drifter.
 The LP spawned four top ten country songs, including the title track and "The Matador".
 Her second album, Just Sylvia (1982), sold nearly a million records in both the US and Canada, along with featuring "Nobody" and the top ten song, "Like Nothing Ever Happened".
 Although she did not have further crossover success, Snapshot (1983), spawned three more successful singles, including the title song, which was also Sylvia's second music video.
 Following the less-successful, Surprise (1984), Sylvia was produced by Brent Maher on 1985's One Step Closer.
 The album featured three top ten singles including a cover of "Cry Just a Little Bit".

 After years of touring, Sylvia took a professional hiatus and explored songwriting with musician, John Mock.
 He would help craft her 1996 album, The Real Story, which was released on her own label titled Red Pony Records.
-She also became life coach during this period and worked with clients to help them make personal and professional decisions.
+She also became a life coach during this period and worked with clients to help them make personal and professional decisions.
 Sylvia then released two albums in 2002 on Red Pony: Where in the World (a collection of covers) and A Cradle in Bethlehem (a Christmas project).
 She returned in 2016 with an album inspired by her upbringing titled It's All in the Family, followed by two more studio albums since 2022.
 Sylvia also continues to tour and perform across North America.